tokenanalyst/slate/source/includes/_price.md

 # Prices (USD)
 The US Dollar (_USD_) price of each asset we support is available through this endpoint.
-The mean hourly and daily price is available for each asset.
+The hourly price is the hourly closing price for each asset.
+The daily price is the mean of the hourly closing prices for each asset.

 The list of assets we currently support is: